 Business strategies are your road map to get where you want to go.

 Business planning is so important for the success of your business.
 Your plan consists of the specific projects and action steps that you are going to take to execute your strategies and achieve your goals.

 I like to create a high-level annual strategic plan that links back to my vision and big-picture goals.
 Choose a few broad projects that you want to tackle over the course of the year, but don’t get too far in the weeds.

 For example, one of my strategies this year is to focus more on video content.
 To keep it simple, I set a goal to make and publish 50 videos this year, but I don’t go into the specific types of content in my annual strategic plan.

-Your 90-day business plans are where you get into the nitty-gritty details.
-Break your annual plan down into smaller action steps that you can complete in three months.
+Your 90-day business plans are where you get into the nitty-gritty details of executing your plan.
+Break your annual business plan down into smaller action steps that you can complete in three months.
 Going back to my video strategy, my current 90-day plan includes a project to repurpose five to seven existing blog posts into video and publish them on YouTube.

 Keep your eye on the big picture

 After you’ve done the work to clarify your big picture, don’t just put it aside.